Endemol says gets offer from Time Warner

 A spokesman for John de Mol declined to comment and referred questions to insurer Delta Lloyd (DLL.AS), which is the majority shareholder of Cyrte Investments.

-(Additional reporting by Georgina Prodhan and Gilbert Kreijger; and Yinka Adegoke in New York; Editing by David Holmes, Bernard Orr)
+(Additional reporting by Georgina Prodhan and Gilbert Kreijger; Editing by David Holmes)